Analog Hawking radiation emitted by a perfectly reflecting mirror: Introduction

 \section{Introduction}

-Since the discovery of Hawking radiation \cite{Hawking1975} in curved spacetime in the 1970s, most of the works of mimicking Hawking radiation via mirror-induced radiation (MIR) in flat spacetime have been devoted to (1+1) dimensions \cite{Moore1970,DeWitt1975,Fulling1976,Davies1977,Carlitz1987,Foo2020,Good2020dS,Good2020ern,Good2020rn,Foo2020,Good2020dS,Good2017}.
+Since the discovery of Hawking radiation \cite{Hawking1975} in curved spacetime in the 1970s, most of the works of mimicking Hawking radiation via mirror-induced radiation (MIR) in flat spacetime have been devoted to (1+1) dimensions \cite{Moore1970,DeWitt1975,Fulling1976,Davies1977,Carlitz1987,Foo2020,Good2020dS,Good2020ern,Good2020rn,Good2017}.
 This is because Hawking radiation only propagates radially in the spacetime with a black hole.
 However, what is experienced in a laboratory is a (1+3)-dimensional flat spacetime, and these additional degrees of freedom complicate the situation of how the vacuum fluctuations interact with a non-point-like mirror.
 The intent of this paper is to fill in this gap in the literature.

 The essence of Hawking radiation in curved spacetime is the gravitational red shift of the wave mode that propagates to the future infinity.
-In the flying mirror case, red shift of wave mode is accomplished by the Doppler effect, which is induced upon reflection off the mirror, instead.
-Thus, it is essential to study how wave modes are reflected by a flying mirror.
+In the flying mirror case, the red shift of wave modes is accomplished by the Doppler effect, which is induced upon reflection off the mirror.
+Thus, it is essential to study how the wave modes are reflected by a flying mirror.

-The canonical way of dealing with the moving mirror model is to impose, say, a dynamical Dirichlet boundary condition on a scalar field, whose excitation leads to mirror-induced radiation.
-This can be exactly solved in (1+1) dimensions since everything is conformally flat in (1+1)D. However, to our awareness, there is no general exact way to solve the problem in spacetime dimension other than (1+1) when the mirror is relativistic.
-In (1+3)D, however, the case of a non-relativistic perfectly reflecting plane mirror \cite{Ford1982,Neto1996,Rego2013} or a relativistic semitransparent plane mirror \cite{Lin2020,Lin2021} have been worked out.
+The canonical way of dealing with the flying mirror model is to impose a dynamical Dirichlet boundary condition on a scalar field, whose excitation leads to the mirror-induced radiation.
+This can be exactly solved in (1+1) dimensions due to the conformally flat property.
+However, to our awareness, there is no general exact way to solve the problem in spacetime dimension other than (1+1) when the mirror is relativistic.
+In (1+3)D, however, what have been done include: perfectly reflecting infinite area plane mirror with non-relativistic trajectories \cite{Ford1982,Neto1996,Rego2013}, perfectly reflecting infinite area plane mirror with uniform proper acceleration \cite{candelas1977vacuum}, and semitransparent finite area and thickness mirror with generic relativistic trajectories \cite{Lin2020,Lin2021}.